 - Result: response rate 3 to 5 times higher than a standard cold email

-Multiply this example by the 4 signals detected per company per year on average, and you get a continuous flow of qualified opportunities without follow-up sequences or databases to maintain.
-To integrate these signals directly into your tools, check out our getting started guide with the Rodz API covering authentication and your first request.
+Multiply that by 4 signals per company per year and you get a continuous flow of qualified opportunities, no follow-up sequences required, no static database to maintain.
+To integrate these signals directly into your tools, check out the getting started guide with the Rodz API covering authentication and your first request.

 Frequently Asked Questions